 Credit Union History

-Early in 1935 a group of 25 men who were co-workers in the Homestead Plant of United States Steel formed what they called a "suit club".
-Each member of the group contributed $1.00 from each pay, at which time a winner would be chosen and for his investment of one dollar he would be able to purchase a suit of his choice from a local men's store.
+Tri Boro started in 1935 as a “suit club” with a group of men from the Homestead Plant of United States Steel.
+Each member of the group contributed $1.00 from each pay, at which time a winner would be chosen and he would be able to purchase a suit of his choice from a local men's store.

-One member of the group, Mr. John Piper, who was a time keeper had been reading about the newly formed credit union movement.
-He was so impressed with the idea that he started to discuss it with his 24 suit club buddies.
-After much discussion, it was decided that they would like to form a credit union for all of the employees of the Homestead Works Steel Mill.
-After much paper work and a request to the National Credit Union Administration was completed and approved, the $25.00 from the suit club went to purchase the charter for "The Homestead Steel Works Employees Federal Credit Union".
+A member of the group had been reading about the newly formed credit union movement.
+After discussion, it was decided to form a credit union for all of the employees of the Homestead Works Steel Mill.
+After a request to the National Credit Union Administration was completed and approved, the $25.00 from the suit club went to purchase the charter for "The Homestead Steel Works Employees Federal Credit Union".
 The charter was granted on November 30, 1935 and we were assigned Charter Number 794.

-In 1985 with closing of the mill in sight, directors of the credit union agreed to change our name from "The Homestead Steel Works Employees Federal Credit Union" to "Tri Boro Federal Credit Union" and received from the National Credit Union Administration a charter to permit those who live in Homestead, Munhall, West Homestead, and Whitaker.
-This Multiple Group Common Bond permitted varied groups with a common bond to enjoy membership in Tri Boro.
+In 1985, with closing of the mill in sight, directors of the credit union agreed to change the name from "The Homestead Steel Works Employees Federal Credit Union" to "Tri Boro Federal Credit Union".
+They received a charter permit from the National Credit Union Administration for those who lived in Homestead, Munhall, West Homestead, and Whitaker.
+This Multiple Group permitted varied groups with a common bond to enjoy membership in Tri Boro.

-Now in 2006, we are moving forward with a newly expanded "Community Charter."
-On March 16, 2006, the National Credit Union Administration granted Tri Boro FCU a "Community Charter" that reads, "Persons who Live, Work, Worship, or Attend School in and Businesses and other Legal Entities in Allegheny and Washington Counties, Pennsylvania, along with Immediate Family Members."
-This new expansion is our greatest opportunity to market the many products and services we offer.
+In 2006, Tri Boro moved to an expanded "Community Charter."
+On March 16, 2006, the National Credit Union Administration granted Tri Boro FCU a "Community Charter" that read, "Persons who Live, Work, Worship, or Attend School in and Businesses and other Legal Entities in Allegheny and Washington Counties, Pennsylvania, along with Immediate Family Members."
+The new expansion allowed for opportunities to market the products and services we offer.